Thoughtless2025/Thoughtless/docs/Progress.md

 ## Planned Next Steps

+*   **Next Session Focus: Verify DNS Propagation and Complete Custom Domain Linking:** Check if the TXT records for `john01.com` have finished propagating.
+If they have, complete the custom domain linking process in Firebase Hosting by adding the A records provided by Firebase to the GoDaddy DNS settings.
 *   Update `docs/OverallArchitectureOverview.md` to include a link to the new `docs/DataStructureAndIngestion.md` document.
 *   Continue with previously planned next steps (domain setup, data interaction).
 *   Investigate Google Takeout for Gemini chat history as a potential data source.